Biotechnology (Health) - 370 - 670

 Program Highlights

-Strong foundational program in biotechnology with exposure to options in the health field.
+• Strong foundational program in biotechnology with exposure to agricultural biotechnology, medical

 What you'll learn

-- Fundamentals of biotechnology, microbiology, pharmacology, genetics, bioinformatics and clinical testing associated with the health sector.
+• Fundamentals of biotechnology, microbiology, pharmacology, genetics, bioinformatics.

 Program Length